Out of the Blue (1980 film): Home media

 Out of the Blue was first released on VHS by Media Home Entertainment in 1984, and again in 1988.
 Anchor Bay Entertainment released Out of the Blue on DVD on July 27, 1999.
 In 2022, Severin Films released a UHD and Blu-ray combination set of the film, featuring a brand new restoration, along with numerous new bonus materials and interviews.
 Severin also issued a standalone Blu-ray disc as well as a DVD edition, the latter of which features a portion of the extras included on the Blu-ray editions.

 Legacy

 Out of the Blue developed a cult following in the years following its release, and has been cited by film critic Jonathan Rosenbaum as one of the 15 best films of the 1980s.
-In 2019, actresses Natasha Lyonne and Chloë Sevigny—both fans of the film—helped organized a crowdfund to restore it from its original elements.
+In 2019, actresses Natasha Lyonne and Chloë Sevigny—both fans of the film—helped organize a crowdfund to restore it from its original elements.
 The restored version was screened at the 2019 Venice Film Festival.
 It subsequently toured the United States in early 2022, with screenings at the American Cinematheque in Los Angeles, Duke University's Arts Center, Vancouver's Polygon Gallery, and the Hollywood Theatre in Portland, Oregon.

 The song "Kill All Hippies" from Scottish rock band Primal Scream's 2000 album XTRMNTR features a sample of Manz' dialogue from the movie.